PranamBhat/Angular10-QR-Code/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### From Developer

+Made with :heart: by Pranam Bhat.
+Follow me on https://www.linkedin.com/in/pranam-bhat-11670689/

+For any queries : pranam707@gmail.com